microsoft/promptpex/docs/src/content/docs/reference/azure-openai-evals.md

 - Open [Azure AI Foundry](https://ai.azure.com/) and select your Azure OpenAI resource.
 - Navigate to the **Azure OpenAI Evaluation** section.
 - You should see the evaluations created by PromptPex listed there.

+## Common errors

+- Make sure that the **Model Under Tests** are deployment names in your Azure OpenAI service.
+They are should something like `azure:gpt-4.1-mini`, `azure:gpt-4.1-nano`, or `azure:gpt-4o-mini`.
+- Make sure to check the `createEvalRuns` parameter is set to `true` in the web interface or on the command line.